Use Machine Learning to Drive Customer Retention

 Learning the patterns of customer behavior from 6 months old data and taking actions based on that model completely misses the point.
 What good is it if you offer a customer a discount after they’ve left your company?

-Using Machine Learning to Drive Customer Retention
+ML to Drive Customer Retention

 Machine Learning has the ability to quickly and effectively analyze your customer data for those complex patterns.
 Machine Learning and algorithms like Gradient Boost Trees or Generalized Linear Machines can understand highly dimensional data reliably.
 They can make sense of all the complex relations that drive your customer churn and help you strategize on how to stop it.